shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-an-advertiser.md

 - **Name** - Enter the advertiser's name.

-- **External Code** - If you want to report on the advertiser using an external code (rather than the internal ID that Xandr assigns automatically), enter the code here.
+- **External Code** - If you want to report on the advertiser using an external code (rather than the internal ID that Microsoft Advertising assigns automatically), enter the code here.

 - **State** - Set the state of the advertiser. "**Active**" means child insertion orders and line items will be eligible to serve.
 To avoid accidental spending, you should set the state to "**Inactive**" until everything related to the buy has been set up and verified.